rubenwardy/minetest_modding_book/_en/basics/lua.md

 end
 ```

-That example generates a random number between 1 and 100.
+This generates a random number between 1 and 100.
 It then prints
-"Woohoo!" if that number is bigger than 50, otherwise it prints "No!".
+"Woohoo!" if that number is bigger than 50, and otherwise prints "No!".
-What else can you get apart from '>'?

 ### Logical Operators

+Logical operators in Lua include:

 | Symbol  | Purpose                              | Example                                                     |
 |---------|--------------------------------------|-------------------------------------------------------------|